0xyassine/poc-seeker/README.md

 - `--disable-nvd`
   - **Description**: By default, the script will try to collect CVE information from the National Vulnerability Database (NVD) database.
 You can use this option to prevent the script from collecting this informations.
   - **Example**: `./poc-seeker.sh --query "CVE-2023-40028" --disable-nvd`

+## Disclaimer

+This repository and all associated files and resources are provided **for research purposes only**.
+The tools and information contained within this repository are intended to support security research and educational purposes. **This includes the use of web scraping technologies to gather data relevant to the research being conducted.**

+Users must comply with all applicable laws and regulations regarding web scraping and data collection.
+The owner and contributors of this repository do not accept any responsibility for misuse of the information provided here or for any legal consequences or damages arising from such use.